 The second important undertaking in Gourcy is creation of jobs.
 We have provided a mill where we mill cereals from the fields of our families, providing them with food and with a chance of earning more by selling flour of good quality and not just grain.

 For those who are unable to work physically in the fields, we have rented a room and purchased sewing machines.
-Twenty women are learning the craft from the best tailors of Wagadugu, the country’s capital, whom we bring in for classes at our new atelier once a week.
-For these women, the two-year course is a dream come true, and a possibility to grab a job opportunity on the labor market.
+Over fifty women are learning the craft from the best tailors of Wagadugu, the country’s capital, whom we bring in for classes at our new atelier once a week.
+For these women, the three-year course is a dream come true, and a possibility to grab a job opportunity on the labor market.

 Reading and writing course